jaypipes/ghw/README.md

 The `ghw.NetworkInfo` struct contains one field:

-* `ghw.NetworkInfo.NICs` is an array of pointers to `ghw.NIC` structs, one for each network interface controller found for the systen
+* `ghw.NetworkInfo.NICs` is an array of pointers to `ghw.NIC` structs, one for each network interface controller found for the system

 Each `ghw.NIC` struct contains the following fields: